 Vacuum Collection Devices

-Vacuum collection device are used to create negative pressure within the HVAC system, in order to control the spread of contaminants during the cleaning process.
+Vacuum collection devices are used to create negative pressure within the HVAC system, in order to control the spread of contaminants during the cleaning process.
 There are two main types of vacuum collection devices: (1) Those mounted on trucks or trailers, and (2) portable units.
-Truck/trailer mounted equipment is generally more powerful than portable equipment.
+Truck/trailer-mounted equipment is generally more powerful than portable equipment.
 However, portable equipment can often be brought directly into a facility, allowing the vacuum source to be located closer to the ductwork.

 Compressed Air Sources